 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

-Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+Some states also provide foreclosed borrowers a redemption period after the foreclosure sale, during which they can buy back the home.
 In Tennessee, the borrower gets two years after the foreclosure to redeem the property unless the mortgage or deed of trust expressly waives the right of redemption, which these documents frequently do.
 (Tenn.
-Code Ann. §§ 66-8-101 through 66-8-103).
-Check your loan documents to find out if you waived your redemption rights when you took out the loan.
+Code §§ 66-8-101 through 66-8-103 (2025).)
+Check your loan documents to determine if you waived your redemption rights when taking the loan.

 In a foreclosure, the borrower's total mortgage debt frequently exceeds the foreclosure sale price.
 The difference between the total debt and the sale price is called a "deficiency."
 For example, say the total debt owed is $300,000, but the home sells for $250,000 at the foreclosure sale.
 The deficiency is $50,000.

 In Tennessee, the foreclosing lender can file a lawsuit after the nonjudicial foreclosure to get a deficiency judgment.
 The deficiency amount may be limited to the difference between the outstanding debt and the property's fair market value at the time of the sale if the borrower shows that the sale price was materially less than the property's value.
 (Tenn.
-Code Ann. § 35-5-118).
+Code § 35-5-11 (2025).)

-How courts and agencies interpret and apply laws can change.
-And some rules can even vary within a state.
-These are just some of the reasons to consider consulting a lawyer if you're facing a foreclosure.
-If you have questions about Tennessee's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.
+If you have further questions about Tennessee's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.
+If you can't afford a lawyer, Legal Aid Society of Middle Tennessee and the Cumberlands provides legal assistance to eligible homeowners facing foreclosure.